grain-lang/grain/docs/contributor/compiler_walkthrough.md

 We couldn't think of a better name for this stage, but it's (mostly) the last representation before outputting the actual WebAssembly instructions.
 It's here that we decide what actually gets allocated in memory and how we retrieve and change things in memory.
 You can find the mashtree [here](https://github.com/grain-lang/grain/blob/main/compiler/src/codegen/mashtree.re) and the conversion process from ANF in [codegen/transl_anf.re](https://github.com/grain-lang/grain/blob/main/compiler/src/codegen/transl_anf.re).

+## Linking

+Each Grain source file is compiled to a Grain-specific object file containing the program signature and mashtree.
+To create the final program, we merge all of the programs together in a step known as linking.
+This takes place in [codegen/linkedtree.re](https://github.com/grain-lang/grain/blob/main/compiler/src/codegen/linkedtree.re)

 ## Code generation

 The code generation (or codegen) step is where we generate the actual WebAssembly code for the program.
 By this point, we should have reduced the complexity of the original program down enough that there is a straightforward set of WebAssembly instructions for each action that needs to happen.
 We use a project called [Binaryen](https://github.com/WebAssembly/binaryen) to generate our wasm code, via [Binaryen.ml](https://github.com/grain-lang/binaryen.ml).
 You can get a general idea of how Binaryen works from the example in the [Binaryen.ml README](https://github.com/grain-lang/binaryen.ml/blob/main/README.md).
 You can then see how we use it in Grain in [codegen/compcore.re](https://github.com/grain-lang/grain/blob/main/compiler/src/codegen/compcore.re).

 If you're curious about the wasm spec in general, you can check it out [here](https://webassembly.github.io/spec/core/index.html).

-## Linking

-Each Grain source file is compiled to a Grain-specific wasm file.
-To create the final program, we merge all of the files together in a step known as linking.
-This takes place in [linking/link.re](https://github.com/grain-lang/grain/blob/main/compiler/src/linking/link.re)

 ## Emission